 This mainly depends on the your likes and the purpose for which the gloves are going to be used.
 There are special gloves tailored for various jobs.

 For example, some are designed for delicate jobs, some for abrasive jobs and others for wet or dry jobs.
 Whatever may be the criteria, a good pair of gloves must provide flexibility and effortless digging or pruning ability to a gardener’s hands along with its primary motive of providing protection.

 Types Of Garden Gloves

 Gloves are made up of many different fabrics.
 They can be made from natural fibers or from synthetics and hides.

 The most common gloves are made from cotton since they are sturdy and heavy cotton gloves can be employed for most general gardening tasks.

 Cotton gloves cannot provide enough protection from chemicals and thorns.
-For this purpose, leather and cotton mix gloves are used.
+For this purpose, synthetic leather and cotton mix gloves are used.
 However, these gloves also get wet in spite of the advantages they provide over cotton gloves.

 For A Firm Grip Look For Grip Dots